 - Security: Since you're expected to comply with PCI DSS standards for online transactions and the handling of sensitive customer data, you need a hosting service that prioritizes security.
 At the very least, you should confirm that the service offers SSL certificates, DDoS protection, malware scanning, and network-level firewalls to start.

-- Scalability: It’s best if your Magento store can scale resources up and down based on traffic, since ecommerce stores often experience significant seasonal fluctuations.
-Pay-as-you-go hosting plans work best, but VPS servers with multiple tiers and no lock-in requirements are a bare minimum.
+- Scalability: It's best if your Magento store can scale resources up and down based on traffic, since ecommerce stores often experience significant seasonal fluctuations.
+Pay-as-you-go hosting plans work best, but even a cheap VPS hosting service with multiple tiers and no lock-in requirements is a better starting point than shared hosting for anything beyond early-stage testing.

 - 24/7 support: Even with your in-house team's IT resources, Magento stores are prone to issues at both the server and platform levels.
 You'll need expert support to navigate these problems, since any downtime can lead to lost sales.